ApTValdiFassa MATTIA RIZZI WC2024 DJI 0433 FullRes

 • first and last name of the accompanying adult (ticket holder)

-• race: Downhill (7 March) and/or Super-G (8 March)
+• race: Downhill (6 or 7 March) or Super-G (8 March)

 • a valid identity document of the child attached